 Paragard T 380As remain on the market despite being a potentially defective medical device.
 One batch of the birth control device was recalled in 2019 due to sterility issues, not breakage issues.2

 No, not for Paragard lawsuits.
 Negotiations usually do not start until a few cases go to trial.
 The results of these bellwether trials serve as the starting point for settlement talks.

 Certainly, lawyers for Paragard IUD victims are pursuing the highest settlement possible.
 No dollar amount can make up for injuries to a woman’s reproductive health.

 Teva Pharmaceuticals makes the Paragard T 380A.
 (Teva recently sold the Paragard brand form of birth control to Cooper Companies for $1.1 billion.)

 The FDA (Food and Drug Administration) originally approved the Paragard IUD 1984.
 Since 1994, the Paragard IUD has been approved for up to 10 years of use.

-The copper IUD Paragard is touted as being better than Bayer’s Mirena IUD, a levonorgestrel long-term birth control device that can cause pseudotumors (ptc).
+The copper IUD Paragard is touted as being better than Bayer’s Mirena IUD, a levonorgestrel long-term birth control device that can cause pseudotumor cerebri (ptc).
 But Paragard’s device breakage issues – which carry increased risks of serious side effects – arguably far outweigh its benefits.
 Both devices are problematic.3

 Are you a Paragard IUD victim?
 Contact us for help…

 Have you or a loved one been injured by copper intrauterine device Paragard T 380A?
-Please contact our mass tort attorneys at phone number 877-631-3652 for a free case evaluation 24/7.
-Or fill out the form on this page.
+Please contact our mass tort attorneys for a free case evaluation 24/7.
+Call or fill out the form on this page.